 Ingredients

-- 1 large onion, ends trimmed and cut into ½" thick slices
+- 1 large onion (or 2 medium onions), ends trimmed and cut into ½" thick slices

 Instructions

-- Prepare the peppers and onions: Trim the ends from the onion, and cut it into ½ inch rings, leaving the papery outer skin on the rings.
-Cut the peppers into planks by chopping the top off, turning it cut side down, and cutting along the sides of the pepper to remove the sides (the "planks") from the core.
-(See pictures below).
-Sprinkle the onions and peppers with the salt, and then brush with the olive oil.
+- Prepare the peppers and onions: Cut the onion crosswise into ½-inch rings.
+Cut the peppers into planks by chopping off the top and bottom of the pepper, setting the pepper cut side down, then cutting each side away from the core to make the pepper into planks.
+Sprinkle the onions and peppers with the salt, then brush with the olive oil.

-- Prepare the grill: Set the grill up for direct heat cooking at medium-low.
+- Preheat the grill to medium-low heat (300°F): Set the grill up for direct heat cooking at medium-low (about 300°F).
 For my Weber Summit, this means preheating the grill for ten minutes with all burners on high.
-Then, I clean the grates with my grill brush, and turn the burners down to medium-low.
+Then, I clean the grates with my grill brush and turn the burners down to medium-low.

-- Grill the peppers and onions: Put the onions and peppers over the medium-low heat.
+- Grill the peppers and onions: Put the onions and peppers directly over the medium-low heat.
 If you are cooking on a gas grill, keep the lid closed.
-Cook for three minutes, then flip the peppers and onions.
-Cook for another three minutes, then flip, rotating 90 degrees (to get diamond grill marks).
-Cook for another three minutes, then flip and cook for a final three minutes, or until the peppers and onions are softened.
+Cook until the peppers and onions have grill marks, about 3 minutes.
+Flip the peppers and onions and cook until they have good grill marks, about 3 more minutes.
+Flip the peppers and onions, rotating 90 degrees as you flip them (to get diamond grill marks).
+Cook until the peppers and onions have another set of grill marks, about 3 more minutes.
+Flip and cook until the peppers and onions are softened, about 3 more minutes.
 (Sometimes, smaller pieces of pepper will blacken before they start to soften.
-If there are pieces that need to cook more, but they're getting too black, stack them on top of each other and move to a cooler part of the grill.)
+If pieces need to cook more, but they're getting too black, stack them on top of each other and move them to a cooler part of the grill.)

-- Marinate the peppers and onions: Put the peppers and onions in a bowl, and pour the balsamic vinegar on top.
-Toss to coat, then let rest for at least five minutes.
-Ten to fifteen minutes would be better.
+- Marinate the peppers and onions: Move the peppers and onions from the grill into a bowl, and pour the balsamic vinegar over them.
+Toss to coat, then let rest for at least 5 minutes and up to 15 minutes.

 - Prep Time: 15 minutes